microsoft/msticpy/docs/source/getting_started/Installing.rst

     pip wheel {file.tar.gz} -w \path\to\destination

-or use the tool here
+or use the script from mstipcy repo "tools" folder `build_wheel_from_targz.py
-`build_wheel_from_targz.py
 <https://github.com/microsoft/msticpy/blob/main/tools/build_wheel_from_targz.py>`__
 to build all the tar.gz files in a directory.

 - Zip and/or copy the directory folder to the isolated environment.

-- From the Isolated environment, unzip if needed and then run the following:
+- From the Isolated environment, unzip if needed and then you will need to run the following for each .whl file:

 .. code-block:: powershell

-    pip install "\path\to\destination\{msticpy.whl}"
+    pip install "\path\to\destination\{whl_file.whl}"

-.. note:: If you have an issue installing msticpy, you may have to install the dependencies first.
-You can also utilize `install_all_whl_files.py
+.. note:: If you have an issue installing any of the packages you can use the script from mstipcy repo "tools" folder `install_all_whl_files.py
 <https://github.com/microsoft/msticpy/blob/main/tools/install_all_whl_files.py>`__
 to help.

-- Test the installation by running msticpy that suites your needs.
+- Test the installation by running msticpy that suits your needs.

 Linux -> Isolated Linux Environment